If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 - 6 Your path to starting a blog to make money

 - 7 Ready to make a blog and make money?

 Why start a blog for money?

 There are literally hundreds of different ways to make money online.

 So why start a blog?

 Well, blogging is fun, creative and extremely profitable!

 It’s a completely flexible side hustle.
 You can write about whatever topics interest you.
 You can set your own schedule and hours.
 This makes it easy to fit around a full time job or a family.

-(Easier than getting a part time job, anyway!)
+(Easier than getting a part time job outside the home, anyway!)

 You will also learn loads of super useful skills, like copywriting, social media management, SEO and even basic HTML.